10 amazing wheelchair-friendly things to do in Cape Town

 I recommend buying your ticket online one or two days before your visit.
 Make sure to check the weather conditions before buying your ticket on Table Mountain Aerial Cableway’s website.

 Wheelchair users do not have to wait in line but can immediately approach the elevator.
 In general, the staff takes you to the cable car boarding platform and helps you board.
 Once on top, you can stroll along the wheelchair-friendly round course.
 If you are hungry, you can enjoy a snack at the Table Mountain Café where you will also find accessible restrooms.

 2.)
 Enjoy the views from Signal Hill

 Signal Hill is the perfect place for taking pictures of Table Mountain as well as Lion’s Head and even Robben Island.
-It is also a very popular spot to watch Cape Town’s breathtaking sunsets.
+It is also a trendy spot to watch Cape Town’s breathtaking sunsets.
 There are lots of parking spots, two accessible restrooms and the paths are wheelchair-accessible in most parts.
-During day time there are some great food, coffee and ice cream trucks.
+During daytime there are some great food, coffee, and ice cream trucks.

 3.)
 Visit historical Groot Constantia Wine Estate

 The wheelchair-friendly Groot Constantia Wine Estate is the oldest wine farm in South Africa.
 It was founded back in 1685 and is located in beautiful Constantia Valley.
 You can visit it either on your own or you can buy a ticket for Groot Constantia’s Visitors Route Experience.
 The Visitors Route Experience is a self-guided cellar and vineyard tour for true wine passionates.
 We didn’t do the tour, that’s why I stick to my own experience.
 You can do a wine tasting, enjoy some food in one of their restaurants or stroll along the beautiful walkways.
 Some areas are hilly, but with a little help, you will be fine.
 There are enough dedicated parking lots as well as wheelchair-accessible restrooms.